 Private schools have been the educational option for those individuals with the means to afford it since the founding of America.
 In the eyes of others, where you choose to send your kids to school can symbolize your values and worldview.

-They may have a point.
-Here are seven reasons that physicians should be sending their children to private school.
+Here are seven reasons that physicians should be sending their children to private school if they can afford it.

 #1: There Is Compelling Evidence That Small Class Size Works